joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ## Interpreting the graph with XLA

 spidr next converts the graph from its own internal representation to HLO.
 The process is fairly straightforward.
 We iterate over the stack, interpret each `Expr` as a C++ `XlaOp`, and add the `XlaOp` pointer to a fixed-length `IOArray` array.
 The remaining `Expr` not in the stack, we simply interpret as the complete expression defined in terms of `XlaOp`s in the array.
-Unlike a `List`, the `IOArray` provides constant-time access, so we can cheaply access previously-created `XlaOp`s by label.
+Unlike a `List`, the `IOArray` provides constant-time access, so we can cheaply access previously-created `XlaOp`s by tag.
 The process makes heavy use of the Idris C FFI and a thin custom C wrapper round the XLA C++ API.

 In future, we plan instead to build StableHLO rather than XLA HLO programs.
 In that case, for each `Expr`, we'll create a StableHLO `tensor` instead of an `XlaOp`.